SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-30-zdogg-delta.md

   [_pikuach nefesh_](https://en.wikipedia.org/wiki/Pikuach_nefesh), literally "watching
   over a soul", is the highest principle in my personal version of my religion, shaming is an appropriate tool here if it _saves a life._
-- __The summary:__ "Variants, shmariants, get your vaccine, and relax, or don’t, and decide whether you wanna relax or not, but I don’t wanna hear about it anymore, okay?"
+- __The summary:__ "Variants, shmariants, get your vaccine, and relax.
+Or don’t, and decide whether you wanna relax or not.
+But I don’t wanna hear about it anymore, okay?"
   I literally could not have said it better myself.

 So: ok, a couple points of disagreement, but that's normal.
 He's a very sensible fellow!